sean-gugler/DeathmazeFairPlay/README.md

 * If you drop the lit torch, no escaping the monster by killing a dog.
 * If you drop the lit torch while it was dying, the "torch dying" message stops appearing.
 * Rare possibility of getting illogical text when defeating the dog.
+* Dropping the jar would silently empty it.

 ## Other changes in fan releases
 * Smaller file size, trimmed hundreds of unused bytes and optimized some bloated routines.